-The SSRC's Media & Democracy project focuses on the media’s relationship to democratic life and is a collaboration between the Council’s Anxieties of Democracy and Digital Culture programs.
+The SSRC's Media & Democracy program focuses on the media’s relationship to democratic life and is a collaboration between the Council’s Anxieties of Democracy and Digital Culture programs.

-The project encourages academic research, practitioner reflection, and public debate on all aspects of the close relationship between media and democracy.
+The program encourages academic research, practitioner reflection, and public debate on all aspects of the close relationship between media and democracy.
 Media & Democracy asks, for example, how recent transformations in journalism have affected democratic discourse and participation.
-Conversely, the project also examines how changes in the political landscape, such as increasing polarization, have affected the media.
-The project takes a wide definition of media (including but not limited to news and journalism) and looks at various aspects of democracy.
+Conversely, the program also examines how changes in the political landscape, such as increasing polarization, have affected the media.
+The program takes a wide definition of media (including but not limited to news and journalism) and looks at various aspects of democracy.

-The Media & Democracy project is generously supported by the Knight Foundation.
+The Media & Democracy program is generously supported by the Knight Foundation and the Democracy Fund, and is honored to host an ACLS Public Fellow.